100 Free Foreign Language Classes Online

 - The French Tutorial.
 Select the standard edition of this class to get free access to 13 chapters of lessons and over 200 audio files to help you learn French.

 - Français Interactif!.
-This course from the University of Texas provides lessons, audio, video, vocabulary, and more based on a summer program in Lyon, France.
+This course from the University of Texas, Austin provides lessons, audio, video, vocabulary, and more based on a summer program in Lyon, France.

-- French I. From MIT, this beginning French class focuses on vocabulary and grammar.
+- French I. From MIT in Cambridge, this beginning French class focuses on vocabulary and grammar.

 - French II.
 The second class of the French courses offered at MIT is here with even more French lesson fun.